Aljgutier/react_flask/README.md

 # Dockerize

-To keep things simple the client and API are put into a single image using a multi-stage build.
-The Flask functionally serves as the API serving the client and as a static file server to serve the client content.
+To keep things simple the React client and Flask API are put into a single image using a multi-stage build.
+The Flask functionally is configured to serve as the client static file server (i.e., from the build step) and also as the API serving via the corresponding API routes.
 The alternative is to create separate Frontend and Backend containers, followed by a Docker compose step to define and run the multi-container application.

 **flask API**
-As a step towards an eventual single Dockerfile (client and API) let's get a little practice by first Dockerizing the Flask API.
+As a step towards an eventual single Dockerfile (client and API) let's get a little practice by first Dockerizing the Flask API (backend).
 Eventually, we will not use this for production deployment, but this is useful for testing the API locally and as a step towards developing the final Dockerfile (client and API).

-Our Docker.flask file is in the project top directory.
+Our `Docker.flask` file is in the project top directory.
 Make sure you are working from the project's top directory (above the flask_api directory)

 Dockerfile.flask
 ```